 Further, the sRGB mode of the PG329Q doesn’t allow you to adjust brightness, so it might be too bright for you at its locked setting.
 The Acer XB323U GP also has a bit better build quality and its stand allows for higher height-adjustment and 90° pivot into the portrait position.

 Just like the XB323UGP, the ASUS PG329Q has some overshoot at 60Hz when using the optimal Level 3 overdrive setting.
-You can remove it by dialing back the overdrive to Level 0, just like you would set the overdrive to ‘Off’ on the XB323UGP.
+You can remove it by dialing back the overdrive to Level 0 and still use VRR as enabling FreeSync/G-SYNC doesn’t lock the overdrive here.

 Now, the PG329Q supports the ELMB-Sync (Extreme Low Motion Blur) technology.